TuckerFaulk/dcms/README.md

 ![Add Action - User](src/assets/README_images/add-action-user.png)

-- A seperate add action page is displayed for users as they can only allocate actions to themselves
+- A separate add action page is displayed for users as they can only allocate actions to themselves

 *Edit Action*